MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 1. **Industries and Roles Explored**:

      Industries or roles I have researched.
+     - E-commerce industry
+     - Business services industry
+     - Software providers industry
+     - Front-end developer
+     - Back-end developer
+     - Full-stack developer
-      -
+     - Software engineer
-    - Note any particular areas that piqued your interest.

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
-    - Identify any gaps or areas for further exploration.
+      As an aspiring software developer, these roles and industries are perfectly aligned with my skills and knowledge and can provide a stepping stone to establishing a solid career in the tech industry.
+      Some of the roles researched promise to be in alignment with my values such as innovation and a good work-life balance.
+It is imperative for me to join an organisation that appreciates and promotes some or all of these values.
+I believe these values are critical in my continous development as a software developer and to succeed and establish a growing and impactful career.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

      List your specific, measurable, achievable, relevant, and time-bound goals.
-     - Successfully complete the CodeSpace software development bootcamp in the next 4 months.
-This is to enable me to enter the tech industry and look for employment as a junior software developer.
+     - Successfully complete the CodeSpace software development bootcamp by getting more than 80% in all three programs in the next 4 months.
+This is to enable me to break into the tech industry and acquire a junior software developer role.
-     - Obtain a junior software developer role 3 months after graduating from CodeSpace.
+     - Obtain a junior front-end developer role 3 months after graduating from CodeSpace.
 I would like to obtain a position where I can make use of my newly acquired skills to kickstart my career.
      - Obtain the AWS Cloud practitioner certificate 6 months after landing my junior developer role.
+This is to help me attain knowledge about how the cloud works and to further improve my skills and marketability.
      Explain the rationale behind each goal.
 2. **Long-term Goals** (3-5 years and beyond):